 We will alternate between walking and driving legs throughout the journey.
 While we will spend a large portion of the journey walking the most scenic and culturally significant sections of the Camino, our courtesy vehicle will ensure that utmost convenience is always at hand, should you desire.
 While not overly strenuous, the hiking sections do require you to have a moderate level of fitness.
 The days with hikes are denoted by the hike icon at the beginning of the day.

-12 May 2024: Your Accompanying Tour Doctor For This Journey is Dr Linda Harris
+Your Accompanying Tour Doctor For This Journey is Dr Alison Burke

 A geographically gifted city, San Sebastián’s beaches line the Bay of Biscay.
 We land here for a short hedonistic stop before the walk begins in earnest, which offers us a chance to contemplate the adventure that lies ahead.
 For the next two nights, we call San Sebastián’s Hotel de Londres y de Inglaterra home.
 It is set directly on Playa de la Concha, said to be Europe’s best city beach.
 Take a stroll along the sand before sitting down to a classically Basque dinner in our hotel’s dining room.